On the Pinned Distances Problem in Positive Characteristic: Introduction

 The pinned distance conjecture is still wide open even over the reals, with the strongest bound $\Dpin(A)\gg |A|^{.8641\ldots}$ due to Katz and Tardos \cite{katz-tardos} in the early 2000s.
 Questions about distances have also been asked in $\R^2$ (and higher dimensions) for non-Euclidean strictly convex norms, as well as hyperbolic, spherical distances, etc. See e.g. \cite{valtr2005strictly}, \cite{matouvsek2011number}, \cite{roche-newton2012minkowski}, \cite{rudnev2016klein}.
 For more relatives of the distinct distance problem over the reals we recommend the survey of Sheffer \cite{sheffer2014distinct}.

-There is also an open continuous version of the distinct distance problem, due to Falconer \cite{falconer86}: find the infimum $d_H$ of the Hausdorff dimension of a compact set $A\subset \R^2$ that will ensure that the distance set of $A$ has positive Lebesgue measure.
-Falconer conjectured that $d_H=1$; recent significant progress by Guth et al. in \cite{guth2018falconer} proves that $d_H\geq 5/4$ using the method of decoupling.

-When interpreting the distance problem over a general field $\F$, there are certain additional obstructions.
-Firstly, observe that if $A$ contains points exclusively of the form $(a,{\rm i}a)$ in $\C^2$, then the only distance between pairs of points of $A$ is $0$.
-In the context of finite fields $\F_q$, this may happen only if $q\equiv 1\bmod{4}$.
-To exclude this issue of \emph{isotropy}, the distinct distance problem must ask about {\em non-zero} distances.\footnote{As a rule of thumb, isotropic lines present a rather small technical issue in the considerations in this paper, which may well be skipped in the first reading.}

-Secondly, if $\F$ is finite, then $\Delta(A)\leq |\F|$ for any $A$, so $\Delta(A)\gg |A|/\log |A|$ cannot hold unconditionally.
-For this reason, we constrain the cardinality of $A$ in terms of the characteristic $p=\mathrm{char}(\F)$ of the field $\F$ if $p>0$.
-To this end, $p$ serves as an asymptotic parameter, and our results are trivial for small $p$, in particular the special case $p=2$.

-This obstruction arising from the finiteness of the field lends itself to another viewpoint of the distance problem over finite fields: instead of asking for the number of distances a point set $A$ determines in terms of $|A|$, one may ask how large, in terms of $q$, must $A\subseteq \F_q^2$ be in order to determine all (or a positive proportion of all) possible distances.
-Clearly this necessitates at least $|A|\gg q$, hence representing a question about sufficiently {\em large} sets (relative to the asymptotic parameter $q$) in the plane, whereas the original Erd\H os question applies to sets of all cardinalities.

-The problem of how large a set in $\F_q^2$ should be to yield $\gg q$ distances is often referred to in the literature as the Erd\H{o}s-Falconer problem.
-This draws a parallel between proving the sufficiency of $|A|\geq q^d$ to yield $\gg q$ distances over $\F_q$ and the threshold value of the Hausdorff dimension in the above formulation of the Falconer conjecture in $\R^2$.

-Iosevich and Rudnev \cite{iosevich2007distance} initiated this point of view for large sets over $\F_q.$ Some natural obstructions due to subfields were identified by Hart et al. in \cite{hart2011averages-a}.
-More recently Murphy and Petridis \cite{MP_Falc} showed that when $|A| \leq q^{4/3}$, subspaces over subfields in $\F_q$ generally preclude $\Delta(A) > q/2$.
-For other recent developments in this direction we refer the reader to the work of Koh, Pham and Vinh \cite{koh2018distance} and references therein.

-Erd\H{o}s' argument in \cite{erdos1946distances} works equally well for non-zero distances in $\F^2$ and shows that every $A\subset \F^2$ determines either only the zero distance or at least $\gg |A|^{1/2}$ non-zero distances.
+Erd\H{o}s' combinatorial pinned distance argument in \cite{erdos1946distances} works equally well for non-zero distances in $\F^2$: his argument shows that every $A\subset \F^2$ determines either only the zero distance or at least $\gg |A|^{1/2}$ non-zero distances.
+(Throughout the rest of this section we assume by default that $\Delta(A)\neq\{0\}$, that is $A$ does not lie on a single {\em isotropic line} in $\F^2$.)
 The first improvement of this over the prime field $\F_p$ was obtained by Bourgain, Katz and Tao \cite{bourgain2005sum-product}, who proved a non-quantitative non-trivial bound on $\Dpin(A)$, based on a non-trivial Szemer\'edi-Trotter type point-line incidence bound, which in turn followed from a sum-product estimate.

-Once the latter point-line incidence bound was available, it was applied along the lines of prior work over the reals to upper-bound the number of {\em isosceles triangles} with vertices in $A$.
-A pinned distance bound follows from the Cauchy-Schwarz inequality.